mahider78672/ConstraSol/README.md

 Key Features:
 Laborer-Client Matching System: Efficient matching of laborers with customers based on project requirements.
 Real-time Sync with Firebase: Firebase integration allows for smooth, real-time synchronization of user data, improving app responsiveness.
-Efficient Job Matching: Advanced algorithms to match the best-fit laborers with customers, improving hiring efficiency by 20%.
+Efficient Job Matching: Advanced algorithms to match the best-fit laborers with customers, improving hiring efficiency.
-Optimized Performance: Data storage and retrieval optimizations that enhance app speed by 30%, providing a better user experience.
+Optimized Performance: Data storage and retrieval optimizations that enhance app speed, providing a better user experience.
 Tech Stack:
 Android Studio (Java): Used for developing the mobile app.
 SQL: For efficient data storage and management.